airalab/robonomics-wiki/docs/try_it_out/robonomics_dapp_overview.md

 # Robonomics DApp Overview

+There is [The Dapp](https://dapp.robonomics.network/#/) of Robonomics Network.
+The first page looks like shown below:

 ![Robonomics DApp](../img/try_it_out/dapp_overview/dapp.png "Robonomics DApp")

-Let's have a look at the bottom table "Robonomics Telemetry"
+Let's have a look at the bottom table "Robonomics Telemetry".

 Every time an instance of AIRA is launched it broadcasts a piece of information about itself.

-Have a brief look at the [previous](aira_installation.md) page to understand where `IPNS` and `Address Eth` came from
+Have a brief look at the [previous](aira_installation.md) page to understand where `IPNS` and `Address Eth` came from.

 ### IPNS